77Vincent/vinslider/README.md

 #### CSS

-    #vinslider {
-        visibility: hidden;
+    #vinslider { visibility: hidden; }
-        height: ...;
-    }

-Please add these two lines to your Vinslider wrapper
-* All items inside will be absolute positioned, so a certain height is needed
-* Vinslider will be visible again after initiating
+* Please add this line to your Vinslider element, it will be visible again after initiating

 ## Configurations